 Contact us to get a quote or learn more about solar airfield lights.

 Request S4GA Airport LightsS4GA solar airfield lighting has 5-level protection against system failure.
-By system failure we mean a complete sudden loss of power supply to the airfield which causes limitation or stop of airport flight operations.
-Such situation might happen due to different reasons such as power loss at a city power plant, fire in substation, loss of CCRs (Constant Current Regulators), cable damage etc.
+By system failure, we mean a complete sudden loss of power supply to the airfield which causes limitation or stop of airport flight operations.
+Such a situation might happen due to different reasons such as power loss at a city power plant, fire in a substation, loss of CCRs (Constant Current Regulators), cable damage etc.

 In solar airfield lighting, complete power loss is virtually impossible.
 The system is protected by five levels: